Skip to content

 4. The project board is created with default columns: Backlog, Ready, In Progress, Review, Done

-Planning Pipeline
+Planning Pipelines

 1. Open your project